c4arl0s/5BranchesII/README.md

 	both modified:   index.html
 ```

 We are looking at the staged snapshot of a merge commit.
-We never saw this with the first 3-way merge because we didn't have any conflicts to resolve.
-But now, Git stopped to let us modify files and resolve the conflict before committing the snapshot.
+We never saw this with the first 3-way merge because we didn't have any conflicts to resolve. **But now, Git stopped to let us modify files and resolve the conflict before committing the snapshot**.
 The "Unmerged paths" section contains files that have conflict..

 Open up index.html and find the section that looks like: